MyGitAccount-wq/Odoo-Reports/README.md

 # Odoo-Reports
-It includes report engines for Odoo framework.
+It includes some report engines for Odoo framework.